uvarc/rc-website/content/service/cloud.md

 We have experience designing and delivering solutions to the public cloud using industry best practices.
 If you have a project and would like to discuss options, pricing, design, or implementation, we are available for consultation.
-Our staff includes an AWS certified solution architect, and the entire SOMRC team uses AWS for our own internal systems and development.
+Our staff includes an AWS certified solution architect, and the RC team uses AWS for our own internal systems and development.

 [<button class="btn btn-primary">Request a Consultation</button>](/service/consult/)